 The correlation matrix reveals the following relationships:

-EED and MCAP have a weak negative correlation (r = −0.203, p = 0.181), indicating that higher emissions and effluent disclosures may be associated with lower market capitalisation, though this is not statistically significant.
+EED and MCAP have a weak negative correlation (r = −0.203, p = 0.181), indicating that higher emissions and effluent disclosures may be associated with lower market capitalization, though this is not statistically significant.

-WMD and MCAP show a moderate positive correlation (r = 0.299, p = 0.046), suggesting that better waste management disclosures are linked to higher market capitalisation, with this relationship being statistically significant.
+WMD and MCAP show a moderate positive correlation (r = 0.299, p = 0.046), suggesting that better waste management disclosures are linked to higher market capitalization, with this relationship being statistically significant.

 4.3 Test of Hypotheses

-To test the hypotheses, regression analysis was conducted to detrmine the infleunce of emission and effluents dsiclosure and waste management discloure on market capitaisation.
+To test the hypotheses, regression analysis was conducted to determine the influence of emission and effluents disclosure and waste management disclosure on market capitalisation.
 Results are presented in Tables 4 and 5.